12Starlight/career/git/cherry_rebase_merge.md

 &nbsp;

 Again, technically you can tell that `git rebase` here incorporated certain commits from "master", and this is absolutely correct.

+&nbsp;

+With cherry-pick, the original commits/branch sticks around and new commits are created.
+With rebase, the whole branch ismoved with the branch pointing to the replayed commits.

+&nbsp;

+Let us say you started with:

+                A --- B --- C topic
+               /
+        D --- E --- F --- G master

+#### **Rebase:**

+        $ git rebase master topic

+You get:

+                            A' --- B' --- C' topic
+                           /
+        D --- E --- F --- G master

+#### **Cherry-pick:**

+        $ git checkout master -b topic_new
+        $ git cherry-pick A^..C

+You get:

+                A --- B --- C topic
+               /
+        D --- E --- F --- G master
+                           \
+                            A' --- B' --- C' topic_new